 What is a Lone Worker?

-Employees that work alone often lack the safety or backup of those around them should they face confrontation, injury, or otherwise require assistance, operating as they do in environments where the normal means of verbal communication or line-of-sight aren’t always possible.
+Employees that work alone often lack the safety or backup of those around them should they face confrontation, injury, or otherwise require assistance.
+This is largely due to them operating, as they do, in environments where the normal means of verbal communication or line-of-sight aren’t always possible.

 How do I identify a lone worker?